Refined French linens by Charvet

 Charvet is one of the last linen mills in Armentieres, existing since 1866.
 155 years of a genuine know-how.
 Charvet linen experts pursue this long history, and they are nowadays considered as the leading French manufacturer of industrial fabrics in natural materials.

-Charvet designs and produces high quality linens for home and decoration: kitchen-towels, aprons, table linens, bed linens and accessories (bags, pillows).
+Charvet designs and produces French linens, high quality linens, for home and decoration: kitchen-towels, aprons, table linens, bed linens and accessories (bags, pillows).
 The common trait: traditional yet elegant designs on thick and soft fabrics.